nand-nor/plant-minder/pmindp-esp32-thread/README.md

 # Design Details

+Thread provides the transport layer for reporting sensor data to the RPI.
+Once programmed, esp32 dev boards come up as minimal thread devices (MTD) or child nodes.
+The code is currently designed to allow attachment to the Thread mesh network via hardcoded operational dataset.
+This is needed until the `esp-openthread` repo supports joiner functionality.
+It is also worth noting that there is no support for NCP or RCP modes in the `esp-openthread` repo currently (these boards dont need it), so no need for dealing with any spinel shennanigans.

-At a high level the code can be describes as a simple event loop where, after a series of configuration steps, the node will join the Thread network and enter the main event loop.
+At a high level the controlling logic can be describes as a simple event loop where, after a series of configuration steps, the node will join the Thread network, open a socket on a pre-determined port known to the RPI (broker layer), and enter the main event loop.
 It will then service any tasklets/pending processes that arise due to normal openthread operation, waiting until it receives a CoAP observer registration from the RPI.

-Once that registration is received, the node will start reporting sensed data at a fixed interval, depending on which sensors are currently configured/attached to the board.
+Once CoAP registration is received, the node will start reporting sensed data at a fixed interval, depending on which sensors are currently configured/attached to the board.
 If the node experiences some unrecoverable sensor error or otherwise drops of the Thread network, it will exit the event loop, which causes the node to reset itself.
-It will report the same EUI and other plat record-relevant data back to the RPI on reset, so it's old data entries can be associated with the newly registered address it configures itself with (which is unique on each reset).

 Below is a description of the general structure for supported sensor types as well as a section describing error handling in more detail.

 ## Generic Sensor Types